nornir/nornir.github.io/_sources/installation/buildmanager.txt

   The 16 bits-per-pixel version of `Image Magick`_ should be installed and in the system path.  **Q16** should be in the Image Magick download filename which indicates it is a 16bpp build.
 On Windows I use the shared library version (dll).

 * ir-tools
   The original NCRToolset, a.k.a. "ir-tools" are located at `NCR Tools`_  For Windows a somewhat `optimized version`_ is available.
+For Mac the version from `Brad Grimm`_ is required.

   The buildscripts were originally developed and used on Windows.
 They should work on on other platforms but are not tested.
 For Mac users I recommend using `Mac Ports`_ to install the numpy,scipy, and matplotlib libraries.